pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 For the purpose of simulation, the default backend and the ``JaxRDDLSimulator`` are designed to be as interchangeable as possible, so the latter can be used in place of the former with identical outputs in most cases.
 All RDDL syntax (both new and old!) is already supported in the RDDL-to-JAX compiler.

-Autodiff of RDDL using JAX
+Planning in Deterministic Domains with JAX
 -------------------

 In many applications, such as planning in continuous control problems, it is desirable to compute gradients of RDDL expressions using autodiff.